 1) What data we collect

-1.1) Newsletter Updates: You may actively opt-in to receive communications by either 1) donating to the Global Ecovillage Network; 2) signing up to our newsletter and/or other communications using an online form; 3) signing up to e-communications at an offline event.
+1.1) Newsletter Updates: You may actively opt-in to receive communications by either 1) donating to the Global Ecovillage Network; 2) signing up to our newsletter and/or other communications using an online form; 3) signing up to e-communications at an online or offline event or course.

 If you give us your details, we will ask you to provide only the minimum amount of information required so we can keep in contact and/or provide the service/s we have promised.
 Usually, the information we ask for will consist of name, country, email address.
 However, on when you decide to donate to GEN, we will also ask for relevant banking information and address.
 At some of our offline events you will have the option to give us your phone number if this is appropriate.
 We do not share your information, and never would.
 We would never sell your information to any third party and consider it exploitative to profit from your personal data.